bentoml/BentoML/docs/source/quickstarts/deploy-a-transformer-model-with-bentoml.rst

 - Create a BentoML Service
 - Build a Bento
 - Serve the Bento
-- Containerize the Bento with Docker
+- (Optional) Containerize the Bento with Docker

 Prerequisites
 -------------